 Tam Coc is one of the top famous tourist destinations in the northern part of Vietnam.
 It is a magnificent cave system and part of Trang An Scenic Landscape Complex, a UNESCO World Heritage Site.
 The word “Tam” means “Three”, and “Coc” is “Cave”, so the name “Tam Coc” implies the area of three caves.
-Tam Coc is often likened to HaLong Bay on land by its cave karst system.
-Let’s explore Tam Coc with Mekong Smile Tour!
+Tam Coc is often likened to Halong Bay on land by its cave karst system.
+Let’s explore Tam Coc with the Mekong Smile Tour!

 Tam Coc is located in Ninh Hai commune, Hoa Lu district, Ninh Binh province.
 This place is near the village of Tam Coc, and to the south of Ha Noi city.
 It consists of two distinct attractions namely Tam Coc, a flooded cave karst system, and Bich Dong, a series of mountain pagodas.
 The total area of Tam Coc is up to 350ha with a natural landscape beauty and huge mountain ranges.

 2. How to get there

 It will take about three hours to come to Tam Coc from Hanoi by both bus and train.
 Going by both means, you will be taken to the city of Ninh Binh first.
 After that, you need to arrive at Tam Coc by taxi for approximately 20 minutes remainder of the journey.